Switch Sold as Much as PS5, XS, PS4, and Xbox One Combined in the UK in 2020

-The Nintendo Switch had around a 50 percent marketshare in the UK in 2020, according to the head of GamesInmdustry Christopher Dring.
+The Nintendo Switch had around a 50 percent marketshare in the UK in 2020, according to the head of GamesIndustry Christopher Dring.

 Dring says the Nintendo Switch sold as well as the combined sales of the PlayStation 5, Xbox Series X|S, PlayStation 4, and Xbox One in the UK last year.